leslieAppl/NavigationBar0513/README.md

 ## Configuring the Navigation Item from code

 ## Configuring the Navigation Bar and its items from code
+- Swipe ↑ ↓ to show or hide navigation bar

+        //Configuring the navigation bar and its items let nav = navigationController!
+        nav.hidesBarsOnSwipe = true

 ## Showing large titles and deactivating large titles